graphcore-research/tessellate-ipu/tessellate_ipu/tile/README.md

 # Tile Poplar Programming in Python

-The sub-module `jax_ipu_experimental_addons.tile` exposes Poplar tensor tile mapping and vertex calling directly in Python.
+The sub-module `tessellate_ipu.tile` exposes Poplar tensor tile mapping and vertex calling directly in Python.
 This provides a low-level way of programming tiles for Poplar directly in JAX.

 This light-weight API is based on three main concepts:
 * `TileShardedArray`: a data structure that wraps a classic JAX array with tile mapping information;